vyankymanwade/Demo/README.md

 # Demo Project README

-This is the simple readme file some changes are made,from FirstBranch
+This is the simple readme file changes from master for conflicting